 If you’re constantly on the brakes, LOOK UP: If you find yourself constantly braking, you’re most probably looking directly in front of your tire.
 Look up.
 Look ahead as far as you can at where you want to go.
 Look deeper.
 You’ll instantly gain confidence when you know where you’re going as far ahead as possible.
 I said this before but it’s just that important!

 If things start to get hairy: If the trail starts getting overly technical to the point that you can’t visually keep up with the ever-changing terrain, then slow down, recenter yourself and make sure you’re looking far down the road.
 Also understand that speed is a huge mental trick, the moment you think you’re going ‘too fast’ is when you will coincidentally start to lose control.
 The very concept of going too fast tells your body that you can’t handle this situation and your muscles tense up and you will lose your maneuverability.

-So to recap… look ahead as far as you can at where you want to go, try to get used to the idea that the faster you go, the safer you are and always practice the proper body positions for going downhill and uphill.
+Look ahead as far as you can at where you want to go.
+Try to get used to the idea that the faster you go, the safer you are.
+Always practice the proper body positions for going downhill and uphill.
 It will take some to get used to constantly standing with your pedals level but it is imperative you learn how to do these things the right way.